DipuHaider/PH_L2_B3_M2A_Express_TS_Server/README.md

 3. Retrieve order by user email http://localhost:5000/api/orders?email=level2@programming-hero.com

-# The application uses Joi/Zod for validating incoming data to ensure data integrity before performing any database operations.

-# Modular Concept
+##  Modular Concept

-# The project is structured using a modular approach, making it easy to maintain and scale by separating different functionalities into distinct modules.
+###  The project is structured using a modular approach, making it easy to maintain and scale by separating different functionalities into distinct modules.

-# Conclusion
+##  Conclusion

-# This Express application provides a comprehensive solution for managing products and orders, with robust validation and error handling, all while leveraging the power of TypeScript and MongoDB.
+### This Express application provides a comprehensive solution for managing products and orders, with robust validation and error handling, all while leveraging the power of TypeScript and MongoDB.